Bell Hill

 Get Minnesota Utility Assistance: Quick Overview

-If you’re struggling to keep the lights on, Minnesota’s Energy Assistance Program can help.
+If you’re struggling to keep the lights on, Minnesota’s Energy Assistance Program can help people with limited income.
 You may receive up to $1,400, with an average first benefit near $500.

 Apply online, by mail, or in person, and submit income and residency proof before May 31, 2026.
-If you face imminent disconnection or low fuel, crisis aid can provide up to $600, especially for seniors with overdue bills.
+If you face imminent disconnection or low fuel, crisis aid can provide up to $600, especially for seniors with overdue bills and access to education grants.

 Application tips: gather documents early, verify formats, and file before the deadline.